 In the previous episode of this Antarctica saga [linked here], the story was told of the secret British rescue operation that was launched in October 1945 to retrieve survivors of a previous British spy expedition.
-A hard-to-believe tale of well-staffed Nazi subterranean bases and hairy “polar men” was almost beyond belief.
-To this day, there is precious little information on the Internet to either corroborate, or debunk, the veteran’s story.
+A hard-to-believe tale of well-staffed Nazi subterranean bases and hairy "polar men" was a drama almost too incredible to post.
+To this day, there is precious little information on the Internet to either corroborate, or debunk, the veteran's story.

 However, historical events that occurred only a handful of months after British Operation Tabarin point to a dogged interest being taken by America's own Department of Defense in whatever was going on down there near the South Pole.
 We must ask ourselves:

 As the entire planet, her financial systems, and her armies lay in ruins during the smouldering aftermath of WWII, why did the US Navy feel this sudden burning itch to get down to Antarctica ASAP in 1946?

 That is, we were told that Hitler's Nazi party had been defeated.
 The Russians were just beginning to re-build their defenses and even then it would be decades before their navy would be able to technically challenge the maritime authority of the the United States.
 The Cold War wouldn't really be taking off for another two years.
 In theory, there should be nobody still active on planet earth to challenge the military might of the one superpower left standing, the United States of America.
 And yet, Rear Admiral Byrd and Rear Admiral Cruzen were commissioned by the US Navy to lead an extensive show of military force at the southern continent during Antarctica's most inauspicious time of year, the onset of the southern hemisphere's Fall and deadly Winter.
 What was so urgent at the south pole that it couldn't wait for warmer weather?

 The Battle of February 26, 1947